Code-Institute-Submissions/leadership-goals/README.md

 ### 2.5 Gallery Page
 Below the hero image on the gallery page are eight images that relate to the Leadership Goals Centre of Excellence.
 The images are designed to be all of the same size and each image opens a modal with a gallery carousel when clicked.
 A brief description of each image is located on each slide of the carousel.

-### Features Left to Implement
+### 2.6 Features Left to Implement
-- Another feature idea
+- I would like to add swipe functionality to the carousels on mobile devices.
+This is outside the scope of the project at this time and requires a knowledge of JavaScript.

 ## 3. Technologies Used